garrandall/popular-music-data/tracks/in-my-nature-nuttin--nyce.md

 Seems, that thinking about what to do
 Boy I think about part of you
 Is in my nature
-Ooooh my temperature goes to rise
+Oh my temperature goes to rise
 And snow so fast, is in my nature

 You know it's true I'm part of you